 Probably from the same root story: Pwyll, from the First Branch of the Mabinogion, chastely shares a bed with Arawn's wife, despite being flawlessly disguised as Arawn himself, which results in a lasting friendship between the two men.

 Ged, the protagonist for most of the Earthsea Trilogy, is celibate because he is a mage.
 This accounts for a complete lack of romance in the first three books, even when a pairing up, first with his friend's sister and then with Tenar, looked to be inevitable.
 All the mages in Earthsea are celibate by rule, in theory because they will lose their power unless they are chaste, though the truth of this belief is not exactly confirmed.
 It's implied in Tehanu (by a village witch, who may not be the most reliable source) that wizards use some sort of spell to render themselves asexual, or possibly just make it easier to be completely celibate.
 She doesn't go into details.
 Later on Ged mentions he just didn't think of it or feel any urge until he lost his powers.

-Sherlock Holmes, the eponymous character from the original novel and short story collections, considers "Love is a Distraction" to be his watchwords — so much so that he's obviously both aromantic andasexual.
+Sherlock Holmes, the eponymous character from the original novel and short story collections, considers "Love is a Distraction" to be his watchwords — so much so that he can quite easily be read as both aromantic andasexual.

 Enjolras, from Les Misérables also has "Love is a Distraction" taken to extremes, as evidenced by his introduction and by his reply, when one of the others is commenting on how the others all have mistresses, of Patria.

 Biggles hardly ever had time for women, except that one time when he fell in love with German spy Marie Janis in the short story Affaire de Coeur.
 This is an interesting example considering pilots are usually portrayed as babe-magnets.